iPzard/mkvtoolnix-batch-tool/README.md

 # MKVToolNix Batch Tools
 > Batch subtitle processing tools to help add or remove subtitles from your video library.
+There's finally a way to just select a folder, click a button, and have MKVToolNix process all of the folder's subdirectories in a single batch.
 <br><br>

 ![mkvtoolnix-batch-tools](https://user-images.githubusercontent.com/8584126/96355280-c0c0d800-1094-11eb-9694-b404d82ccc80.gif)